mkishi1221/create_names_v2/README.md

     d.
 Spacy POS format to wordsAPI pos format conversion also added. (dict called "pos_conversion")
     d.
 The POS of lemma is also searched.
 If the pos of the keyword returns empty, the correct POS can be found using lemma.

+5. function "create_hard_lemma" has been added - if wordsAPI cannot find the keyword POS, the "hard lemma" object will be generated to provide keyword alternatives that can be searched and its possible POS.

+6. function "fetch_pos_wordAPI_w_hardlemma" has been added - based on the "hard lemma" object, possible pos will be searched on wordsAPI.
+If the pos is found that matches possible POS, they will be added to the pos list.

 ## modules.make_names.py

 ### major changes